 IMPORTANT DATES TO DIARIZE

-The next Emet Ministries' Shabbat service takes place at Houtkruis Church, 346 Pretoria Street, Silverton, Pretoria on Friday night 4 September at 7pm.
+The next Emet Ministries' Shabbat service will take place in the Minor Auditorium at Hatfield Christian Church, Pretoria on Friday night 4 December at 7pm.

 Invite family and friends as well as Jewish people you know.